 This isn’t my area of expertise.
 Insurance reform maybe to not bankrupt poor patients.
 Improved preventative public health.
 Americans are incredibly unhealthy and because of this we should be willing to pay extra for healthcare compared to other countries.
 To lower costs we simply need to get healthier.

 In the end though, I think things are getting better.
 We don’t need to do anything drastic if things are already getting better.
-Unlike chess, its okay to just not make a move.
+Unlike chess, it’s okay to just not make a move.